Dr.-Ing. Martin Gölz

 Open Student Projects

 I am offering student projects (pro and project seminars, bachelor's and master's theses) related to my core research interests.
-Those are in signal processing application of multiple hypothesis testing (MHT), with a particular focus on spatial anomaly detection via large-scale sensor networks for the Internet of Things (IoT).
-But I am also interested in supervising projects that deal with any other problem solvable via MHT.
-This includes a large variety of biomedical signal processing applications.
+Those are in signal processing application of multiple hypothesis testing (MHT), with a particular focus on spatial anomaly detection via large-scale sensor networks and its core application areas, such as radar and the Internet of Things (IoT).
 If you have a different, specific topic in mind, I am happy to discuss the idea with you and see if we can shape it into a suitable student project together.
 To get in touch, shoot me an e-mail.
 We will then arrange an informal first meeting. |

 Completed Student Projects